Salade10/Portfolio/README.md

 About me

 Hello I go by salade on the internet but my real names Noah.
-I enjoy computing, learning languages and playing vieo games.
+I enjoy computing, learning languages and playing video games.
 I first started coding during a highschool class where my computing teacher introduced me to Python.
 At the time i was just learning about chatbots such as CHATGPT and so i decided to develop my own chatbot named Abstract.
 Whilst not as clever as CHATGPT i do believe Abstract has his charms and as the catalyst for my programming love he holds a place in my heart.

 After spending many months learning about neural networks, AGI, Reinforcement learning and many other side projects I now bring you to my most recent and continuing projects: